 The 2014 Václav Havel Prize for Creative Dissent Awarded to Erdem Gunduz, Pussy Riot and Dhondup Wangchen

-NEW YORK (May 2, 2014) – The Human Rights Foundation (HRF) today announces the recipients of the 2014 Václav Havel Prize for Creative Dissent.
-The 2014 laureates are Turkish performance artist Erdem Gunduz, Russian punk protest group Pussy Riot, and imprisoned Tibetan filmmaker Dhondup Wangchen.
+NEW YORK (May 2, 2014) – The Human Rights Foundation (HRF) announces the recipients of the 2014 Václav Havel Prize for Creative Dissent.
+The 2014 laureates are Turkish performance artist Erdem Gunduz, Russian punk protest group Pussy Riot, and Tibetan filmmaker Dhondup Wangchen.
+The laureates will be honored in a ceremony at the 2014 Oslo Freedom Forum at 16:00 Central European Time on October 22, 2014.

 HRF founded the Havel Prize with the endorsement of Dagmar Havlová, widow of the late poet, playwright, and statesman Václav Havel.
 The Prize celebrates those who, with bravery and ingenuity, unmask the lie of dictatorship by living in truth.
 Past laureates include Chinese artist Ai Weiwei, Syrian cartoonist Ali Ferzat, Cuban civil society group the Ladies in White, North Korean democracy activist Park Sang Hak, Saudi women’s rights advocate Manal al-Sharif, and Burmese opposition leader Daw Aung San Suu Kyi.

 Erdem Gunduz, known as the “Standing Man,” is a performance artist who rose to prominence during the 2013 anti-government protests in Turkey.
-After Prime Minister Tayyip Erdogan issued a ban on demonstration in Istanbul, Gunduz stood silently on the sealed-off Taksim Square for more than six hours, even as Turkish police tried to provoke a response from him.
-Unfazed, Gunduz continued his silent protest and was joined by hundreds of others, becoming a powerful symbol of the movement.
+After Prime Minister Tayyip Erdogan issued a ban on demonstration in Istanbul, Gunduz stood silently in the sealed-off Taksim Square for more than six hours, even as Turkish police tried to provoke a response from him.
+Unfazed, Gunduz continued his silent protest and was joined by hundreds of other peaceful protestors, becoming a powerful symbol of the movement.

-Dhondup Wangchen is a Tibetan filmmaker imprisoned by the Chinese dictatorship on charges of subversion after producing the documentary “Leaving Fear Behind.”
-The film features interviews with ordinary Tibetans discussing the Beijing Olympics, the Dalai Lama, and the Chinese Communist Party.
-Dhondup is currently serving a six-year prison sentence, despite calls for his release by international human rights organizations.
-He will be honored in absentia during the ceremony
+Dhondup Wangchen is a Tibetan filmmaker who was imprisoned by the Chinese dictatorship in 2008 on charges of subversion after producing the documentary “Leaving Fear Behind.”
+The film features interviews with ordinary Tibetans discussing the 2008 Summer Olympics in Beijing, the Dalai Lama, and the Chinese Communist Party.
+Dhondup was sentenced to six years in prison, despite calls for his release by international human rights organizations.
+While in prison, his health has deteriorated dramatically and his family reports that he is being denied proper medical care.

 The Havel Prize is funded jointly by grants from the Brin Wojcicki Foundation and the Thiel Foundation.
 The Brin Wojcicki Foundation was established by Sergey Brin, co-founder of Google, and his wife Anne Wojcicki, co-founder of 23andMe, a leading personal genetics company.
 The Thiel Foundation, established and funded by entrepreneur and venture capitalist Peter Thiel, defends and promotes freedom in all its dimensions: political, personal, and economic.
 Vaclav Havel was chairman of HRF from 2009 until his death in December of 2011.